AkashShukl/booker/README.md

 Todo:

-- Book Room only if the room is available otherwise allocate different room
+- Add a feedback response stating whether room booked or not
-- Ask for user prefernces for room Booking
+- clean code

 Steps to Initialize Application